intel-mpx/intel-mpx.github.io/pages/methodology.md

 ## Benchmarks

-We used three benchmark suits in our evaluation: [Parsec 3.0](http://parsec.cs.princeton.edu/), [Phoenix 2.0](https://github.com/kozyraki/phoenix/tree/master/sample_apps) and [SPEC CPU 2006](https://www.spec.org/cpu2006/).
+We used three benchmark suits in our evaluation: [PARSEC 3.0](http://parsec.cs.princeton.edu/), [Phoenix 2.0](https://github.com/kozyraki/phoenix/tree/master/sample_apps) and [SPEC CPU 2006](https://www.spec.org/cpu2006/).
 During our work, we found and [fixed a set of bugs in them ](/usability#usabilitytable).

-All the benchmarks were compiled together with the libraries they depend upon (except `raytrace` from Parsec which requires X11 libraries).
+All the benchmarks were compiled together with the libraries they depend upon (except `raytrace` from PARSEC which requires X11 libraries).

 <small markdown="1">[Up to table of contents](#toc)</small>
 {: .text-right }